Bowdoin-CSCI2330/Bowdoin-csci2330.github.io/_labs/lab-5-cache.md

 Simulator summary: scored 27 of 27 points
 ```

-**NOTE:** Your simulator may be tested on traces not in the set of reference traces, and thus a full score on `test-cachesim` does not necessarily mean that your program will receive full correctness marks.
+**NOTE:** Your simulator may be tested on traces not in the set of reference traces, and thus a full score on `test-csim` does not necessarily mean that your program will receive full correctness marks.

 ## General Advice